Azure/azure-powershell/documentation/RFC/RFC0001-Aure-Profiles.md

 Using a profile, a PowerShell script will be attached to a set of known API versions bringing the follwing benefits:

 - Compatibility with a specific version of Azure.
 For example the profile namde `hybrid-2019-03-01`  that will make a script compatible with Azure Stack on version 1904 and above.
 - Stability over time.
-Your script will be shield from changes happening in the cloud.
-In order to be able to use the newer capabilities of Azure a different profile would have to be selected.
+Your script will be shielded from changes happening in the cloud, but still be able to consume the latest bug fixes.
+However, in order to be able to use the newer capabilities of Azure, a different profile would have to be selected.

 New profiles will be added on a regular cadence that still needs to be defined and old profiles will be kept available in the latest Azure PowerShell module for some months.